ContentMine/workshop-resources/software-tutorials/ami/README.md

  <result title="frequency" word="miRNA" count="24"/>
 ```

-clearly there is a strong signal now

 We have a range of stopword files in different languages.
 It is also possible to create your own files and add them:

 ```bash
 ami2-word --w.words wordFrequencies --project ursus --w.stopwords /org/xmlcml/ami2/plugins/word/stopwords.txt mydir/myfile.txt